What is a tax expenditure benchmark?

 - Second, the benchmark should incorporate structural elements of the tax system.
 Such elements could include longstanding or integral design features, such as the progressive income tax rate scale for individual taxpayers.

-Reconciling these two criteria often involves an element of judgement.
+Reconciling these two criteria often involves an element of judgment.
 In particular there may be different views on which structural elements to include in the benchmark.
 Consequently, benchmarks vary across countries and within countries over time.

 The remainder of this chapter provides details on the key elements of the income and commodity tax benchmarks.
 The discussion focuses on the following elements of each benchmark: